inngest/inngest-js/packages/inngest/etc/inngest.api.md

 // Warnings were encountered during analysis:
 //
+// src/components/InngestCommHandler.ts:791:8 - (ae-forgotten-export) The symbol "ExecutionVersion" needs to be exported by the entry point index.d.ts
+// src/components/InngestCommHandler.ts:791:35 - (ae-forgotten-export) The symbol "ExecutionResult" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:264:3 - (ae-forgotten-export) The symbol "InitialRunInfo" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:277:5 - (ae-forgotten-export) The symbol "MiddlewareRunInput" needs to be exported by the entry point index.d.ts
 // src/components/InngestMiddleware.ts:283:5 - (ae-forgotten-export) The symbol "BlankHook" needs to be exported by the entry point index.d.ts